MegaAmoonguss/CSP-CreatePerformanceTask/README.md

 # GMath
 The old GMath Java library reworked and greatly improved.
 Some important functions still have to be added.
+GMath uses Python 3.6, so make sure you have that installed and use the 3.6 version of pip while installing.

 ## Install
 To install, download the source and run: